 Your one-stop-shop for mindfulness…

 How's the New Year, New You going?
-Maybe Rushden Lakes can help you out...
+Maybe a trip to Rushden Lakes can help you out...

 Mindfulness comes in all guises.
 It doesn’t have to be a full on meditation with a bath gong; it can be losing yourself for an hour in your favourite magazine, indulging in your hobbies like scrapbooking or journalling, climbing on your bike for a few hours in the great outdoors, spending quality time with your family (see below, it invariably includes food), or even just getting outside and walking the dog.